gfmarshall/odm-patterns/vic-ece-xom/ODM_XOM_Annotations_Summary.md

 1. These annotations will work in IBM ODM Rule Designer, which includes the necessary libraries.

-2. The annotations serve two main purposes:
-   - JAXB annotations enable XML binding for web services
-   - ODM annotations improve business rule authoring experience
+2. The annotations serve the purpose of improving business rule authoring experience.

 3. The `Serializable` interface has been maintained for compatibility with IBM ODM 9.x.

 4. When updating in Rule Designer, all compilation errors related to missing annotations will be resolved since the environment includes the necessary libraries.

+5. JaxB annotations have been removed from all classes.

+6. The `AnnotatedCalculationRequest` class in the `funding.example` package is an example class for demonstration purposes only and is not used in production.
+The main `CalculationRequest` class in the `funding` package is the one used in the actual application.